A Parallel Augmented Subspace Method for Eigenvalue Problems: Introduction

 \section{Introduction}

 Solving large scale eigenvalue problems is one of fundamental problems in modern science and engineering society.
 It is always a very difficult task to solve high-dimensional eigenvalue problems which come from practical physical and chemical sciences.
-Different from the case of boundary value problems, there is no many efficient numerical methods for solving eigenvalue problems with optimal complexity.
+Compared with boundary value problems, there are less efficient numerical methods for solving eigenvalue problems with optimal complexity.
 The large scale eigenvalue problems pose significant challenges for scientific computing.
 In order to solve these large scale sparse eigenvalue problems, Krylov subspace type methods (Implicitly Restarted Lanczos/Arnoldi Method (IRLM/IRAM) \cite{Sorensen}), the Preconditioned INVerse ITeration (PINVIT) method \cite{PINVIT,BramblePasciakKnyazev,Knyazev}, the Locally Optimal Block Preconditioned Conjugate Gradient (LOBPCG) method \cite{Knyazev_Lobpcg,KnyazevNeymeyr}, and the Jacobi-Davidson-type techniques \cite{Bai} have been developed.
-All these popular methods include the orthogonalization step which is a bottleneck for designing efficient parallel schemes.
+All these popular methods include the orthogonalization step which is a bottleneck for designing efficient parallel schemes for determining relatively many eigenpairs.
 Recently, a type of multilevel correction method is proposed for solving eigenvalue problems in \cite{LinXie_MultiLevel,Xie_IMA,Xie_JCP}.
-In this multilevel correction scheme, an augmented subspace is constructed with the help of coarse space from the multigrid method.
-The application of this augmented subspace leads to that the solution of eigenvalue problem on the final level mesh can be reduced to a series of solutions of boundary value problems on the multilevel meshes and a series of solutions of the eigenvalue problem on the low dimensional augmented subspace.
+In this multilevel correction scheme, there exists an augmented subspace which is constructed with the help of coarse space from the multigrid method.
+The application of this augmented subspace leads to that the solution of eigenvalue problem on the final level of mesh can be reduced to a series of solutions of boundary value problems on the multilevel meshes and a series of solutions of the eigenvalue problem on the low dimensional augmented subspace.
 The multilevel correction method gives a way to construct the multigrid method for eigenvalue problems.

 It is well known that the multigrid method \cite{BrennerScott,Shaidurov,Xu} provides an optimal numerical method for linear elliptic boundary value problems.
 The error bounds of the approximate solution obtained from these efficient numerical algorithms are comparable to the theoretical bounds determined by the finite element discretization, while the amount of computational work involved is only proportional to the number of unknowns in the discretized equations.
 For more details of the multigrid method, please refer to \cite{BankDupont,Bramble,BramblePasciak,BrambleZhang,BrennerScott, Hackbusch,Hackbusch_Book,McCormick,ScottZhang,Shaidurov,Xu,Xu_Two_Grid} and the references cited therein.